utkarsh777-wins/To-Do/readme.txt

 the manual way to get things done git push -u origin feature-login
---use this to push-the-branch to github --for first-timers only
+--use this to push-the-branch to github --for first-timers only sighs stilll didn't get the hang of this will try this again